Glover's Reef Getaway

 We depart by charter boat to our private Basecamp on Southwest Caye, located on the Glover’s Reef Marine Reserve.
 Upon arrival, you’ll receive a camp orientation before settling into your ocean view tent cabana.
 Our guides will begin by showing you the fundamentals of sea kayaking, snorkeling, and tropical water safety.
 Once that’s done, you and your group will go paddling to a nearby patch reef and start exploring some of the 700 sites Glover’s Reef Atoll has to offer.

 Our itinerary is flexible in order to accommodate individual and group preferences, as well as weather conditions.
-Activities include paddling, snorkeling the inner and outer walls of the reef, Stand Up Paddleboarding (SUP), learning to sail a kayak and fishing.
+Activities include paddling, snorkeling the inner and outer walls of the reef, Stand Up Paddle-boarding (SUP), learning to sail a kayak and fishing.
 In the mornings we host informative sessions on the history of Belize, its unique marine ecosystem and the local culture.
-Just a stone’s throw from shore are excellent fishing waters, where guests can fly fish for bonefish or tarpon.
 Guests who prefer a more leisurely pace can always take time to kick back in a hammock and relax with a good book!

 Meals: Breakfast, Lunch, Dinner